Loading your recommendations…

 Venable has been redeveloped by Scientific Properties, which has won numerous awards for its work to redevelop the building.
 It has most recently been home to a number of city departments and private companies.
 Read more in Preservation Durham's booklet or on Open Durham.

-300 Blackwell St.
+American Tobacco – 300 Blackwell St.

 The American Tobacco campus is one of the nation's top examples for successful historic re-use.
 The campus served as a tobacco products manufacturing facility from 1874 through 1987, adding several buildings in a number of different styles throughout the century.
 It began when the W. T. Blackwell & Co.
 Factory was acquired by the American Tobacco Company in 1904, and then produced Lucky Strike and Pall Mall cigarettes when American Tobacco was dissolved in an antitrust suit.

-Today, American Tobacco has been redeveloped by Capitol Broadcasting Company and is home to more than a million square feet of residences, offices, a movie theater, a gallery (where you can see the original coal-fired boilers!), and the Durham Bulls Athletic Park.
+Today, American Tobacco has been redeveloped by Capitol Broadcasting Company and is home to more than a million square feet of residences, offices, a movie theater, a gallery (where you can see the original coal-fired boilers!) and the Durham Bulls Athletic Park.
 Read more about its history in Preservation Durham's booklet or on Open Durham.

-614-616 W. Main St.
+Cobb Warehouse – 614-616 W. Main St.

-In 1884, W. Duke and Sons needed to replace one of their wood warehouses.
+In 1884, W. Duke and Sons needed to replace one of its wood warehouses.
 They also wanted to show off their wealth and show up their chief Durham competitor, W. T. Blackwell & Co.
 To do so, they built an ornate Italianate-style building.
 They built three more warehouses in the same style, each a degree more elaborate.
 One of these was the Cobb Warehouse, built in 1898.
 All of these buildings, located on Main St., were at the heart of Duke's company at the turn of the century.

 Cobb and many of the other buildings have been turned into a mixed-use complex called West Village that consists of apartments, retail, and office/lab space.
 Learn more in Preservation Durham's booklet or on Open Durham.

-701 W. Main St.
+The Chesterfield – 701 W. Main St.

 This boxy monolithic modern building on Main St. was a Liggett & Myers factory.
 But prior to that, the site was the location of Fairview, the home of the Duke family patriarch, Washington Duke.
 Duke's home was demolished to make way for an office building in the 1930s.
 Then, in 1946, that building was lifted off its foundation and rolled across the street to its current location.
 The Chesterfield was built in its stead